airacommunity/AIRA-User-Guide/F.1. Tools Explaination.md

 - **Drag and Drop:**
    - Go to the Tools Section of the AIRA Designer interface.
-   - Find the "Wait" tool and drag it onto the workflow designer.
+   - Find the "Wait" tool, drag & drop it onto the workflow designer.

 - **Connect:**
    - Drag a connection line from the output of the preceding action to the input of the "Wait" tool.